 “As an audiologist, Sound Therapy has been the missing link to assist my patients.
 I would recommend Sound Therapy and Triumph Over Tinnitus to anyone contacting me about tinnitus....”

 Dr Donna Segal – AU.D Indianapolis - Read More

 A real solution you can do at home

 Sound Therapy is effective for tinnitus because it remaps the auditory pathways in the brain.
 The dynamically filtered music progressively activates all parts of the auditory system.
-This includes the ear drum, the bones and muscles of the middle ear, the tiny receptor cells in the inner ear, the auditory nerve and the auditory cortex in the brain.
+This includes the eardrum, the bones and muscles of the middle ear, the tiny receptor cells in the inner ear, the auditory nerve and the auditory cortex in the brain.

 Our specific Sound Therapy processing means the sound is actively stimulating and rehabilitating this entire pathway.
-In addition, our use of classical music means at least ten different brain centres are activated as part of the process.
+In addition, our use of classical music means at least ten different brain centers are activated as part of the process.

 In this way, Sound Therapy builds many new pathways, enhancing our brain plasticity, so that the repetitive tinnitus signals cease to fire and no longer capture our attention.

 Order Now – learn about our product offerings